 Also, give it another 15 years and the reef might be really healthy with loads of life there, so if you don’t want to dive it now, consider it again in five years or 10 years’ time.

-If you’re a bucket list diver then you’ll probably love MUSA – it really is like no other dive site!
+If you’re a bucket list person then you’ll probably love diving MUSA – there really is no other site like it!

 Responsible travel and diving